-A. GENERAL PROCEDURE
+A. GENERAL NOTES

-- 1. Prior to beginning design, develop a scope of work approved by transportation engineering and traffic signal maintenance. - 2.
+- 1. Prior to beginning design develop a scope of work approved by transportation engineering and traffic signal maintenance. - 2.
 Consider signal spacing and timing for signals that are designed to operate as a system.
 Provide documentation that the system can operate reasonably under future year volumes. - 3.
 Obtain information on existing and future traffic conditions pertaining to the location under consideration.
-This information includes but it is not limited to hourly and daily volumes, land uses, prevailing speeds, and collision history. - 4.
-Unless other information is available, assume that the 85th percentile speed is five mph higher that the posted speed limit. - 5.
-All signal projects should be consistent with and fit within the framework of the city's ITS (Intelligent Transportation System) plan. - 6.
+This information includes but it is not limited to hourly and daily volumes, land uses, prevailing speeds and collision history. - 4.
+Unless other information is available, assume that the 85th percentile speed is five mph higher that the posted speed limit.

+- 5. All signal projects should be consistent with /fit within the framework of the city's ITS (Intelligent Transportation System) plan. - 6.
 All traffic signals should be connected to the city fiber network.
-Verify equipment needed and path of connection with the Information Technology Department. - 7.
-On corridors that extend or could extend into an adjacent city or that include traffic signals operated by other agencies, contact those agencies for their comments on design.
+Verify equipment needed and path of connection with the Information Technology Department. - On corridors that extend or could extend into an adjacent city or that include traffic signals operated by other agencies, contact those agencies for their comments on design.
 Obtain comments from King County Metro and Sound Transit where buses operate through a project. - 8.
 Whenever possible, procure traffic signal equipment including cabinets, controllers and pluggable devices from state contract.
-Equipment purchased this way results in lower project cost. - 9.
-Traffic signal design plans shall be signed and stamped by a registered Professional Engineer (PE) in the State of Washington with recent, relevant experience doing traffic signal design work.
+Equipment purchased this way results in lower project cost.